nrfconnect/sdk-nrf/samples/matter/lock/README.rst

    :header: heading
    :rows: nrf52840dk_nrf52840, nrf5340dk_nrf5340_cpuapp

-For remote testing scenarios, you also need the following:

-* If you want to commission the lock device and :ref:`control it remotely <matter_lock_sample_network_mode>` through a Thread network:
+For remote testing scenarios, if you want to commission the lock device and :ref:`control it remotely <matter_lock_sample_network_mode>` through a Thread network, you also need the following:

-  * A smartphone compatible with Android for using the `Android CHIPTool`_ application as the Matter controller.
+* A Matter controller device :ref:`configured on PC or smartphone <ug_matter_configuring>`.

 .. note::
     |matter_gn_required_note|